AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 0. Make sure Zulu is your active JDK
 1. Build and run Petclinic using Zulu/Core - **% source build** then **% source run** -  verify that you see the Petclinic UI at http://localhost:8080
-2. Shut down Petclinic, then onboard it into AVD: **edit the **runWithAVDZulu-SETME** script to set tags, including AppEnv**, then run the script - verify your Petclinic instance is there in the AVD UI - might take 5 minutes to show up
+2. Shut down Petclinic, then onboard it into AVD: **edit the **runWithAVDZulu-SETME** script to set tags, including AppEnv**, then run the script - verify your Petclinic instance is there in the AVD UI - it might take a minute or two to show up.
-3. Create an **AVD report** against Petclinic - make sure you are in the **Vulnerability Detection** area in the left nav of the UI - make sure the report name includes your initials
+3. Create an **AVD report** against Petclinic - make sure you are in the **Vulnerability Detection** area in the left nav of the UI.
+Give the report a descriptive name.
 4. Wait a few minutes for the report to create, then download it
 5. You can now see a sortable table for the report in the AVD UI: click on the Report ID link in the Vulnerability Detection UI.
 This is a **goal state** for a pilot or demo for stakeholders who will be using the product directly.
 5. To share the value of AVD with other stakeholders: import the report into a spreadsheet - this spreadsheet would be a deliverable for a Pilot for other customer stakeholders - your Azul SE will assist you with this.